ASBecker/mLIRADS/README.md

 ## How to Cite

-If you use this data for you work please cite the paper as: Becker A.S. et al., Increased interreader agreement in diagnosis of hepatocellular carcinoma using an adapted LI-RADS algorithm, European Journal of Radiology, http://dx.doi.org/10.1016/j.ejrad.2016.11.004
+If you use this data for your work please cite the paper as: Becker A.S. et al., Increased interreader agreement in diagnosis of hepatocellular carcinoma using an adapted LI-RADS algorithm, European Journal of Radiology, http://dx.doi.org/10.1016/j.ejrad.2016.11.004

 ## Built With